louis-thevenet/n7-projet-calcul-scientifique/rendu/main.typ

 In the first part when reconstructing the comic, we saw that the image definition looks like more and more of the original when reconstructing it for k increasing.

 However, at a certain point, the RMSE tend to have little variation for some k values (less than $1/2 times 10⁴$ between $k = 60$ and $k = 80$).
 But what is impacted is the time for computation, taking more time when k improve.

+= Conclusion

+The RMSE is a good method to measure the reconstruction of an image after compression.
+All algorithms compute the same result but can take longer time to render the result.
+We may take that time in argument to choose which algorith to pick, alongside with the value for k (or other factors do not see here).